Jared Porter: Boston Red Sox

 Porter was hired by the Red Sox as an intern in Player Development and Florida Operations in January 2004 and won his first World Series title as an executive on October 27, 2004.
 During the 2005 season, Porter was the Amateur Scouting and Player Development intern assisting with the 2005 Major League Baseball draft, during which the Red Sox selected MLB players Jacoby Ellsbury, Craig Hansen, Clay Buchholz, Jed Lowrie, Michael Bowden (baseball), and Luis Exposito.

 During the 2006 and 2007 seasons, Porter worked as the Assistant in Player Development under Ben Cherington, Mike Hazen, and Raquel Ferreira.
 During this time, the Red Sox had one of the top farm systems in MLB with future MLB stars such as Daniel Bard, Clay Buchholz, Jacoby Ellsbury, Jon Lester, Justin Masterson, Brandon Moss, David Murphy (baseball), Dustin Pedroia, Josh Reddick, and Anthony Rizzo playing in it.
 Porter won his second World Series title as an executive on October 28, 2007.

 During the 2008 – 2015 seasons, Porter worked in the Red Sox Professional Scouting Department under Allard Baird.
 During this time, he gained a strong reputation for identifying and aggressively pursuing undervalued talent.
-One area of note was his love for the Independent Leagues that led to his signing of Major Leaguers Robert Coello, Rich Hill (pitcher), Chris Martin (baseball), Tommy Nance (2016 with Cubs), Daniel Nava, Robby Scott, and Aaron Wilkerson out of various Independent Leagues.
+One area of note was his love for the Independent Leagues that led to his signing of Major Leaguers Robert Coello, Rich Hill, Chris Martin, Tommy Nance (2016 with Cubs), Daniel Nava, Robby Scott, and Aaron Wilkerson out of various Independent Leagues.
 The two most notable signings were Nava and Hill.
 Nava was signed for $1 out of the Golden Baseball League after the 2007 season and went on to hit a Grand Slam on the first pitch in his first Major League at bat in 2010 and serve as a key player on the Red Sox 2013 World Series team with a .831 OPS in 536 plate appearances.
 Hill, who had already had a substantial Major League career was signed by Porter in 2015 while on the Long Island Ducks after a private workout at Milton High School (Massachusetts) in Milton, Massachusetts.

-Porter won his third World Series title as an executive on October 30, 2013 serving as a key voice and the director of professional scouting for general manager Ben Cherington during the 2012-13 off-season that saw the Red Sox add new players Mike Carp, Ryan Dempster, Stephen Drew, Jonny Gomes, Joel Hanrahan, Brock Holt, Mike Napoli, David Ross, Koji Uehara, and Shane Victorino.
-Cherington said that Porter was “the person that was behind a lot of the signings we made after that 2012 season.”
+Porter won his third World Series title as an executive on October 30, 2013 serving as a key voice and the director of professional scouting for general manager Ben Cherington during the 2012–13 off-season that saw the Red Sox add new players Mike Carp, Ryan Dempster, Stephen Drew, Jonny Gomes, Joel Hanrahan, Brock Holt, Mike Napoli, David Ross, Koji Uehara, and Shane Victorino.
+Cherington said that Porter was "the person that was behind a lot of the signings we made after that 2012 season."